isomerpages/imda-tradetrust/_about-tradetrust/Who We Are.md

 force behind Singapore's digital transformation efforts by building the foundations of its digital infrastructure and driving digital innovation.</p>
 <blockquote>
-<p>IMDA developed an interoperability framework, TradeTrust, for the exchange
+<p>IMDA developed a framework, TradeTrust, for the exchange and processing
-and processing of digital trade documentation.</p>
+of digital trade documentation.
+With the aim to accelerate digitalization and make trade safer, easier, and less costly, providing increased confidence, profitability, and peace of mind for your trade ecosystem.</p>
 </blockquote>
 <p></p>
 <p>TradeTrust, built upon Open Attestation* which is contributed as a <strong><a href="https://digitalpublicgoods.net/digital-public-goods/" rel="noopener noreferrer nofollow" target="_blank">Digital Public Goods</a> </strong>(DPG),